Felipe Kast

-Felipe José Kast Sommerhoff (born 9 June 1977) is a Chilean economist, researcher, consultant, and politician.
+Felipe José Kast Sommerhoff (born 9 June 1977) is a Chilean economist, researcher, consultant, and politician who has served as parliamentary and minister in his country.
+He is the nephew of President José Antonio Kast.

-Early life and family

-Kast is a nephew of right wing politician José Antonio Kast and son of the late economist Miguel Kast, who served as Minister of State and President of the Central Bank under the government of Augusto Pinochet.
-He is also the grandson of Michael Kast, a German officer who escaped American custody, obtained a false identity, and migrated to Chile in 1950.

-Career

 A graduate in economics from the Pontifical Catholic University of Chile with a PhD from Harvard University, Kast has been Minister of Planning, presidential candidate in the 2017 primary elections and deputy for the commune of Santiago between 2014 and 2018.
-He currently serves as senator for the Araucanía Region after being elected to a six-year term in the 2017 parliamentary elections.
+He currently serves as senator for the Araucanía Region after being elected to an eight-year term in the 2017 parliamentary elections.

-As a right-wing independent, Kast actively participated in President Sebastián Piñera's first government, first as Minister of State and then as Presidential Delegate for emergency camps and villages occupied by 27 February 2010 Earthquake victims.
+Kast actively participated in President Sebastián Piñera's first government, first as Minister of State and then as Presidential Delegate for emergency camps and villages occupied by 27 February 2010 Earthquake victims.

 Kast is a founder and former president of Evópoli, a conservative-liberal and centre-right party.
 In what was described as a blow to Kast Gloria Hutt was elected president of the party in October 2022 rather than Kast's candidate Luciano Cruz-Coke.

+Biography

+Family and early life

+Kast was born in Santiago on 9 June 1977.
+He is the son of Miguel Kast, who served as Minister of ODEPLAN (1978), Minister of Labor (1980), and President of the Central Bank of Chile (1982) during the military regime of General Augusto Pinochet; and Cecilia Sommerhoff.

+He is the brother of Pablo Kast, former Deputy for the 6th District of the Valparaíso Region (2018–2022); Tomás Kast, Deputy for the 23rd District of the Araucanía Region (2026–2030); and Bárbara Kast, councilor of the commune of Paine (2012–2021).

+He is the father of three children: Miguel, Emelia, and Pedro.